-E6 believed that they should just come clean, and explained to them about the rest of the universe and invite them into the fold.
+E6 believed that they should just come clean, and explain to them about the rest of the galaxy and invite them into the fold.
 But they were deemed too immature to handle the facts.
 Short sighted he thought, sooner or later someone else would tell them the truth.
-Someone would manipulate them, someone evil.
-And it would be another race that, in years to come he would end up fighting.
+Someone would manipulate them, someone evil, and it would be another race that, in years to come he would end up fighting.

 He let out a little sigh, the resulting politics had made Tern a haven for corruption.
 Smugglers and thieves who had discovered that Tern is protected and were now using the planet rules to their advantage.
 They had discovered that if they could sneak past the planet defence, then they could hide out on the surface indefinitely, or until a Casidan trooper found them.

 He carried on watching the square, waiting for his successor to take over the shift.
 The last of the market traders were now leaving, and the square was almost empty.
 He watched the last cart trundle down the dirt road when a shimmer of distorted light caught his eye.